We're Your Chimney and Fireplace Partner!

 * First Name * Last Name * Phone Need information regarding: Email

 Tuckpointing - grinding out and replacing deteriorated mortar – is occasionally all that’s involved.
-Adding optional ChimneySaver water repellent tacks five years onto Butler Chimneys’ normal five-year warranty, promising a decade of protection from the elements.
+Adding optional ChimneySaver water repellent tacks five years onto Butler Chimneys’ normal five-year warranty, guaranteeing a decade of protection from the elements.

-If a chimney is beyond recovery, a full or partial rebuild is in line.
+If a chimney is beyond restoration, a full or partial rebuild is in line.
 A masonry project runs three to five days; for appliance chimneys, usually one day.
 You and your Summit Center neighbors can expect scaffolding to be put up, or a temporary rooftop construction station built.

 The chimney is reconstructed with fresh bricks and new mortar to building code height.
 Butler Chimneys works to match colors of new bricks to originals; bricks can be stained, if needed.

 A new 5-inch-thick concrete crown is poured on top.
-The crown uses a 2-inch overhang to keep water off the new chimney beneath.
+The crown employs a 2-inch overhang to keep water off the new chimney below.
 Your new chimney is as beautiful as it is functional!

 Chimney Inspections by Butler Chimneys near Summit Center, WI